fdelorme/ecsqaru23/content/submission/index.md

 - authors should prepare their conference papers in the LNCS/LNAI format;
 - papers must not exceed 10 pages, excluding references;
 - papers must be submitted electronically through [EasyChair](https://easychair.org/conferences/?conf=ecsqaru2023).
+- submission will be reviewed by peers using a single-blind process (only reviewers are anonymous).

 Papers that are not in the stated format or that exceed the page limit will not be reviewed.

 Extended versions of selected papers will be published in a special issue of the International Journal of Approximate Reasoning after the conference.